sara-nl/clouddocs/contextualization.markdown

 >**NOTE:**
 >
 >OpenNebula only delivers _contextualisation_ upon VM startup (from the external point of view).
 Therefore, any modification of the `template` or the `file`s that you make while the VM is running, will **not** be visible to that running VM.
 Further, even when you add `nic`s to a running VM, these will **not** be contextualised.

+#### Init scripts caveats

+Aside from OpenNebula's contextualisation scripts, an alternative de-facto standard is emerging called cloud-init.

+It looks like cloud-init's scripts may suffer from having Python3 as the default Python interpreter.
+If you need to install Python3, you are using cloud-init and you notice that your VM suddenly fails to be properly contextualised, you may want to have an alternate Python2 installation and have the init scripts use this instead.

+As a practical case, in Ubuntu, using all default Python2 and Python3 packages, a user reports having solved his problem by doing the following:

+1. Open the file `/usr/bin/cloud-init` for editing.
+2. Change the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line to use the Python2 installation, like: `#!/usr/bin/python2.7`
+3. Reboot the OS so that the changes take effect.